colinhacks/typebox/example/model/readme.md

 const s = z.string().parse('hello') // method chaining not supported in TypeBox
 ```

-Composition abstractions vary considerably from library to library; and TypeBox treats such abstractions as a downstream concern for this reason.
-But to illustrate how one would approach constructing higher-order composition abstractions with TypeBox, the example [model.ts](./model.ts) reimplements the Zod compositor model, and uses TypeBox as a subsystem for inference and validation.
+Composition abstractions vary considerably from library to library; and TypeBox treats such abstractions as downstream concerns for this reason.
+But to illustrate how one would approach constructing higher-order type composition abstractions with TypeBox, the provided example [model.ts](./model.ts) reimplements the Zod compositor model (albiet with Pascal casing), and uses TypeBox as a subsystem for inference and validation.

 License MIT